 Dr Wolfram Wiesemann

-Dr Wolfram Wiesemann (former CPSE student) is Associate Professor of Management Science and Operations as well as Fellow of the KPMG Centre for Advanced Business Analytics at Imperial College Business School, London.
+Professor Wolfram Wiesemann (former CPSE student) is a Professor of Analytics and Operations at Imperial College Business School, London.
 Before joining the faculty of Imperial College Business School in 2013, he was a post-doctoral researcher at Imperial College London (2010-2011) and an Imperial College Research Fellow (2011-2012).
 He was a visiting researcher at the Institute of Statistics and Mathematics at Vienna University of Economics and Business, Austria, in 2010, the Computer-Aided Systems Laboratory at Princeton University, USA, in 2011, and the Industrial Engineering and Operations Research Department at Columbia University, USA, in 2012.
 Wolfram’s research interests revolve around the methodological aspects of decision-making under uncertainty, as well as applications in operations management, energy and finance.